jekyll/jekyll/site/_docs/configuration.md

 ## Default Configuration

 Jekyll runs with the following configuration options by default.
-Unless alternative settings for these options are explicitly specified in the configuration file or on the command-line, Jekyll will run using these options.
+Alternative settings for these options can be explicitly specified in the Configuration file or on the command-line.

 <div class="note warning">
   <h5>There are two unsupported kramdown options</h5>